 Just and fair investigation is a fundamental right under Article 21 of the Constitution of India.
 In Menka Gandhi vs. Union of India AIR 1978 SC 597 the Supreme Court held that procedure in criminal trials must be right, just and fair.
-So, you can approach the High Court for directing the investigating officer to do a fair investigation.
-You can file a writ petition under Article 226 of the Constitution of India.
+So, you can approach the Court for directing the investigating officer to do a fair investigation.

 Remedy against unfair investigation

 The code of criminal procedure 1973 provides a remedy against unfair, improper or biased investigation.
 It is primary duty of the investigating officer to conduct a fair investigation [Mohd.
 Yousuf vs. Smt.
 Afaaq Jahan (2006) 1 SCC 627].
 When police officer doing unfair investigation or takes favor of accused or ignoring material piece of evidence it casts a shadow of doubt on the investigation.

 The code of criminal procedure (crpc) empowers the judicial magistrate to ensure just and fair investigation.
 If judicial magistrate finds that police is not doing proper investigation then he can exercise its power under section 156(3) crpc.
 The magistrate can pass appropriate order under Section 156(3) crpc to insure fairness of investigation.
 He has the right to monitor the investigation under that section.